 Drug and alcohol use, misuse, and abuse are complex behaviors with many outcomes at both the cultural and the individual levels.
 Awareness of the dangerous effects of drug/alcohol use is imperative for an individual's well-being or survival.
-Negative consequences of drug/alcohol may be exhibited through: physical dependence (the body's learned requirement of a drug for functioning) or psychological dependence (the experiencing of persistent craving for the drug and/or a feeling the drug/alcohol is a requirement for functioning).
+Negative consequences of drugs/alcohol may be exhibited through: physical dependence (the body's learned requirement of a drug for functioning) or psychological dependence (the experiencing of persistent craving for the drug and/or a feeling the drug/alcohol is a requirement for functioning).

 Abuse of any drug/alcohol whether licit or illicit may result in marginal to marked, temporary to permanent physical and/or psychological damage, even death.
 Since many of the illicit drugs are manufactured and sold illegally, their content varies and may contain especially harmful ingredients or amounts.
-Regardless of the types of drug/alcohol utilized, a perceived need for the continued use is likely to ensue, resulting in dependence.
+Regardless of the types of drugs/alcohol utilized, a perceived need for the continued use is likely to ensue, resulting in dependence.
 Dependence on drugs and/or alcohol alters the user's psychological functioning.
 The acquisition of drugs and alcohol becomes the primary focus of the drug dependent individual and often results in reduced job performance and jeopardized family and other interpersonal relationships.
 Criminal behavior is frequently the means for financing a drug habit.
-Behavior patterns often include violence and assault as the individual becomes increasingly drug/alcohol dependent.
-Social and psychological alienation and medical problems increase as the abuser becomes entrapped in drug/alcohol dependence.
-For more information on drug/alcohol counseling and referrals, please contact the Counseling Office at your campus.
+Behavior patterns often include violence and assault as the individual becomes increase as the abuser becomes entrapped in drug/alcohol dependence.
+For more information on drug/alcohol counseling and referrals, please contact the Counseling Office or the Office of Human Resources at NMJC.

-Student Code of Conduct
+Student Handbook/Student Code of Conduct

-The Student Code of Conduct details the rules and regulations for students and student organizations.
+Section V of the Student Handbook explains the NMJC Drug and Alcohol Policy starting on page 40.
+The Student Code of Conduct (the Code) details the violation and disciplinary process for students and student organizations.
 Disciplinary action may be imposed on a student whose conduct violates the Code.
-It can be found in the NMJC Catalog and Student Handbook, starting on page 58:
+It can be found in the Student Handbook, starting on page 28:

-New Mexico Junior College Catalog & Student Handbook 2019-2020
+New Mexico Junior College Catalog & Student Handbook 2021-2022